 Entrepreneurs need to be careful to build coping mechanisms while navigating this very tough challenge.
 Even as a business owner, set your working hours and honour them as far as possible.

 This will force you to focus on your productivity, and the rest you get will benefit your efficiency.
-While it’s admirable you want to lead from the front, remember to lead, not carry everyone on your back.
+While it’s admirable that you want to lead from the front, remember to lead, not carry everyone on your back.

 Resist the urge to do everything and delegate duties, decisions, and control accordingly.
 Lean on your team as much as you wish them to lean on you, and you can keep your perspective fresh enough to appreciate that things are probably going right more than they are going wrong.